sup-heliotrope/sup/README.txt

   messages from particular mailboxes not to be added to the inbox, or not to be marked as new, so run it with -h for help.

-  Note that Sup *never* changes the contents of any mailboxes.
+  Note that Sup never changes the contents of any mailboxes; it only indexes in to them.
 So it shouldn't ever corrupt your mail.
-The flip side is that if you change a mailbox (e.g. delete or read messages) then Sup may crash, and will tell you to run sup-import --rebuild to recalculate the offsets within the mailbox have changed.
+The flip side is that if you change a mailbox (e.g. delete messages, or, in the case of mbox files, read an unread message) then Sup may crash, and will tell you to run sup-import --rebuild to recalculate the offsets within the mailbox.

 == REQUIREMENTS: